Deep Learning of Semi-Competing Risk Data via a New Neural Expectation-Maximization Algorithm: Boston Lung Cancer Study

 \section{Boston Lung Cancer Study}

+The motivation for this work comes from the Boston Lung Cancer Study (BLCS), a longitudinal epidemiological cancer cohort study.
 Patients are recruited on a rolling basis upon initial lung cancer diagnosis and followed until death.
-During the course of follow-up, disease progression is recorded, which signifies a major non-terminal event in a patient's disease trajectory that modifies their risk of mortality.
-A combination of physical exam, imaging, and pathology data determined the first date of progression.
+During the course of follow-up, disease recurrence and progression are recorded, which signify major non-terminal events in a patient's disease trajectory that modify their risk of mortality.
+For early-stage patients (Stages 1-3a), we define the non-terminal event time as time to first tumor recurrence, and for patients with late stage tumors, we define the non-terminal event time as the time to first progression.
+Disease recurrence and progression were determined by radiomic assessment based on the tumor growth, using combination of physical exam, imaging, and pathology based on the Response Evaluation Criteria in Solid Tumours (RECIST) guidelines \citep{eisenhauer2009new}.
 All-cause mortality was reported to the BLCS and supplemented by the National Death Index and other sources.
 Our semi-competing events are cancer progression or death, which could be censored by the end of follow-up.